GTFM

 The station is also expected to provide training, encourage volunteering and deliver other social gains to the local community.

 According to a local MP, Chris Bryant, GTFM is the most popular local station in the area.

 Programming

-The majority of GTFM's output consists of locally produced programming including hourly local news bulletins, peak time travel updates and regular sports coverage, plus local features & interviews and specialist programming at evenings and on weekends.
+Most output is locally produced, including hourly local news bulletins, peak time travel updates and regular sports coverage, plus local features and interviews and specialist programming at evenings and on weekends.

-The station also broadcasts Welsh language programmes three days a week alongside a weekday news bulletin from 3pm simulcast from BBC Radio Cymru.
-National bulletins from Sky News Radio in London are also broadcast during off-peak hours.
+The station broadcasts in Welsh three days a week, with a weekday news bulletin in Welsh that is simulcast from BBC Radio Cymru.
+National bulletins from Sky News Radio in London are broadcast during off-peak hours.